Alan Bissett talks to Nadine McBay for Mill Magazine

-The acclaimed playwright, performer and author has started gigging again following a move to Lochwinnoch and the birth of his second child.
+The acclaimed playwright, performer and author, Alan Bissett, has started gigging again following a move to Lochwinnoch and the birth of his second child.
 Words by Nadine McBay.

 Alan Bissett published his debut novel Boyracers soon after graduating from the University of Stirling.
 The Pink Floyd super-fan grew up in Hallglen, the Falkirk housing scheme which became the setting for many of his creations, most famously Moira Bell, the star of two hit productions.